 - Trainees have access to food services twenty-four hours per day at both hospitals.

 - Residents and fellows are employed by Memorial Medical Center and are provided benefits through the employing hospital.

 - Health insurance is provided at a minimal charge; an optional family plan can be purchased.

 - Dental insurance is provided for the resident/fellow and family for a small fee.

 - A Vision Plan is offered.

 - Group Term Life insurance is provided at no cost; additional coverage may be purchased.

 - Long Term Disability insurance is provided at no cost.

 Residents and fellows are provided professional liability coverage by the hospitals.
 It will provide legal defense and protection against awards from claims reported or filed during and after the completion of the training program if the alleged acts or omissions of the trainee were within the scope of the program, in accordance with the affiliated hospitals’ self-insured trust and liability policy.

 We will be participating in the national fellowship match which opens August 28, 2019 and Match Day is December 4, 2019.
 We will have 2 positions open for the 2020-2021 academic year.
-Interviews will be taking place in September and October.
+2020 interviews will be taking place in late August, September and October.